OkilyDokily/tap-room/README.md

 ## Setup/Installation Requirements
 _clone the repo_
+_navigate to the repo in your terminal and enter npm install"

-_See the getting started with react app
+_See the getting started with react app section for more info_

 ## Known Bugs